ratdaddy/birds/README.md

 ### API Parameters

 The problem description suggests that API parameters (at least for the `/common_ancestor` endpoint) be passed in as http query parameters.
-It wasn't specified but I went ahead and extended this to the `/birds` endpoint.
+It wasn't specified but I went ahead and extended this to the `/birds` endpoint with a parameter named `node_ids` which takes a comma-separated list of node ids as a string.

 I also added validation of parameter keys and value types which I don't believe Rails provides a particularly complete solution out of the box.
-To assist with this I added the (dry-schema)[https://dry-rb.org/gems/dry-schema/1.13/] gem and build and validate parameter schemas in the controllers.
+To assist with this I added the [dry-schema](https://dry-rb.org/gems/dry-schema/1.13/) gem and build and validate parameter schemas in the controllers.

 ## Application Info